 The harmonization of multiple source systems is a nice bridge to data warehouses, because they also take care of the historical requirements, bring data together into a harmonized form and facilitate the analytical activities.
 Data warehouses therefore can be classified as OLAP as well.

-How does a Data Warehouse work?
+How do Data Warehouses work?

 Now we know that data warehouses harmonize data from multiple sources into a integrated data model (single version of the truth), it is time to go a little more in depth.
 In the next sections I want to discuss some of the common characteristics and styles of building and operating data warehouses.
 The most popular styles were developed by industry leaders Bill Inmon and Ralph Kimball.